 There are huge lists online of bad passwords that are very common.
 “123456” or “Password123” are among some of the most common.
 Hackers employ automated systems that check a website with different passwords with just enough time in between to avoid locking down the account.
 Once they access one account, it can be a cascade effect of entering others if the same weak password is used in many places.

 If users are allowed to enter their own security question, it should be made clear they should not put some obvious hint to what their password is.
 Another mistake is to make questions that have very obvious or limited possibilities for answers.
-For example, an automated hacking program could guess eye color or car types easier than something like mother’s maiden name.
+For example, an automated hacking program could guess eye color or car types easier than something like a mother’s maiden name.
 It’s best to not allow custom questions to be created as they often lead to weaker choices.

 If your business doesn’t have a strong and comprehensive password policy, fill out our contact form today and PCH will help you build a bulletproof login system that can protect your business from these threats.